tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/learn/SVM.md

 num_loss_partitions is larger or equal to this value, convergence is guaranteed but becomes slower as num_loss_partitions increases.
 If it is set to a smaller value, the optimizer is more aggressive in reducing the global loss but convergence is not guaranteed.
-The recommended value in tf.learn (where there is one process per worker) is the number of workers running the train steps.
+The recommended value in an `Estimator` (where there is one process per worker) is the number of workers running the train steps.
 It defaults to 1 (single machine).

 Example: